 There’s a lot of marketing jargon used to describe a product’s performance in wet conditions.
 While they’re easy to confuse, there’s a huge difference between water resistance and complete waterproofing.

-If a metal detector is described as “water-resistant,” that means that it has some protection against moisture.
+If a metal detector is described as “water-resistant“, that means that it has some protection against moisture.
 There may be a sealed coil housing or moisture-resistant material.
-However, it’s important to remember that these devices cannot be fully submerged.
+However, it’s important to remember that these devices cannot be fully submerged, so they’re not designed for underwater metal detecting.
 They’re made for use around shallow puddles or along a shoreline.
-A few splashes of water aren’t going to hurt it, but submerging the entire unit into the water will damage it.
+Some detectors have a waterproof coil but the control box is not watertight.
+A few splashes of water aren’t going to hurt it, but if you drop your machine in water it can be destroyed within seconds.

 Some metal detectors can only work in shallow depths of a couple of feet.
 Thus, they’re more suited for light snorkeling or wading through the water.
 Typically, these detectors are granted a lower IP rating, such as IPX-4 to IPX-7.
 If the detectors can be continuously submerged at depths more than a meter, it will be granted a rating of IPX-8.

 How to Choose the Best Underwater Metal Detector

 Now that you understand the basics of waterproof metal detectors.
 Let’s dive a bit deeper into the features you need to look for.
 Not all underwater metal detectors are made the same.
 To ensure that you’re not choosing a product you’ll regret, keep the following things in mind.

 Do you plan on using your new metal detector in freshwater lakes, brackish water, or in the open ocean?
 It might not seem like it would make a huge difference, but metal detectors perform differently in salty water.
 Salinity levels are akin to ground mineralization.